198808xc/OrganSegRSTN/README.md

                  (**Accuracy**: coarse ??.??%, oracle ??.??%, coarse-to-fine ??.??%)

 If you encounter any problems in downloading these files, please contact Lingxi Xie (198808xc@gmail.com).

+We also attach the log files for your reference here.
+Please refer to the `logs/` folder.

 ## 6. Versions